 This variation of the meaning and sound of a kanji depending on the context in which it appears is what makes kanjis really challenging to learn.
 In essence, we have to memorize each different kanji in each different context in which it may appear.

 The kanjis were (and are) difficult to learn, and only the very educated people were able to read and write them.
 However, the Japanese language has only about 100 sounds, so someone figured out that we could take kanjis that ‘sounded’ like one of the native Japanese sounds, and make a new writing system with simplified versions of those few kanjis.
 This was the origin of hiragana.Hiragana characters are curvilinear.
 Unlike the english alphabet that encodes individual sounds (e.g., ‘n’ and ‘i’), hiragana characters encode syllables (e.g., ‘ni’), so hiragana is not an alphabet but a syllabary.
-The only characters that are encoded by themselves are the five vowels – a, e, i, o, u – and the ‘n’.
+The only characters that are encoded by themselves are the five vowels – a, i, u, e, o (as they are ordered in Japanese), and the ‘n’.

 We use hiragana to write all the particles (things like ‘to’, ‘from’, ‘with’, etc.) and the conjugations of verbs and adjectives.
 We also use it to write many words of frequent use, like greetings.
 However, hiragana covers every sound of the Japanese language so, in theory, there is no longer a need for kanjis.
 Still, kanjis remain, in part because of the deep respect that the Japanese people have for tradition and heritage.